 Step 1: Get a nursing degree

 The first step toward becoming a pediatric nurse involves getting a degree.
-The two degree types that will qualify you for eligibility as a pediatric nurse are associate or bachelor’s degree programs in nursing.
+The two degree types that will qualify you for eligibility as a pediatric nurse are an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN).
 An associate degree program can be completed at a two-year community college.
 Obtaining a bachelor’s degree will take approximately four years at a university or college.
+If you have a bachelor’s degree in a non-nursing discipline, there is an accelerated bachelor’s degree in nursing.
+This program takes only 11-18 months because most prerequisites and general education requirements have been completed.

 Step 2: Obtain licensure